tada/pljava/src/site/markdown/use/sqlxml.md

 `getSource` method, if there is a reason not to let the foreign object choose the type of `Source` to return.

+### `SQLXML` views of non-XML data

+There are the beginnings of a feature supporting
+[XML views of non-XML data](xmlview.html), so that some data types that are not XML, but are similarly tree-structured, can be manipulated in Java using Java's extensive support for XML.

 [OWASP]: https://www.owasp.org/index.php/About_The_Open_Web_Application_Security_Project
 [cheat]: https://cheatsheetseries.owasp.org/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.html#java
 [adjx]: ../pljava-api/apidocs/index.html?org/postgresql/pljava/Adjusting.XML.html